infiniflow/ragflow/docs/references/http_api_reference.md

         "id": "7869e9e49c1711ef92840242ac120006",
         "message": [
             {
                 "content": "Hello!
-I am the HR responsible for recruitment at Infineon.
-I learned that you are an expert in this field, and I took the liberty of reaching out to you.
+I am a recruiter at InfiniFlow.
+I learned that you are an expert in the field, and took the liberty of reaching out to you.
 There is an opportunity I would like to share with you.
 RAGFlow is currently looking for a senior engineer for your position.
 I was wondering if you might be interested?", "role": "assistant"
             }
         ],